Guide to studying Chemistry

 Several professional organisations, such as the Royal Society of Chemistry (RSC), offer specialised positions for Chemistry graduates.

-Some universities won't ask for it, but having an A Level (or equivalent) in Chemistry will be very helpful for your application.
-Other good subjects to have include maths, biology and physics.
+Most universities will ask for an A Level (or equivalent) in Chemistry.
+Other subjects that will be helpful for your application are Mathematics, Biology and Physics.

 Always confirm the entry requirements for the particular university/course you're interested in, as standards change between institutions.